-Six Smart Grid Investment Grant (SGIG) Program-funded projects that focused on electric vehicle charging evaluated more than 270 public charging stations in parking lots and garages and over 700 residential charging units in customers' homes 113.
+Six Smart Grid Investment Grant (SGIG) Program-funded projects that focused on electric vehicle charging evaluated more than 270 public charging stations in parking lots and garages and over 700 residential charging units in customers' homes113.
 Key findings were in the area of charging behaviors, grid impacts, and technology issues.
 The review found that most in-home charging occurs overnight during off-peak periods, and that time-based rates were successful in encouraging off-peak charging.
 Some utilities found residential interoperability communication challenging between smart meters and charging stations.
-Another common finding across the projects was long capital cost recovery times for public charging stations.
-Based upon the findings of the review, at present, public charging stations are used to "top off" batteries and overlapped with typical peak periods.
+Another common finding across the projects was long capital cost recovery times for public charging stations are used to "top off" batteries and overlapped with typical peak periods.